albatrossflavour/puppet_os_patching/README.md

 [![Build Status](https://travis-ci.org/albatrossflavour/puppet_os_patching.svg?branch=master)](https://travis-ci.org/albatrossflavour/puppet_os_patching)
 # os_patching

 This module contains a set of tasks and custom facts to allow the automation of and reporting on operating system patching.
-Currently patching restricted to Redhat, Suse and Debian derivatives, however reporting should work on Redhat, Suse, and Debian derivatives and Windows.
+Currently patching works on Linux (Redhat, Suse and Debian derivatives) and Windows

 Under the hood it uses the OS level tools to carry out the actual patching.
+That does mean that you need to be sure that your nodes are ABLE to query for their updates (manage YUM, APT, WSUS etc).

 ## Description